Iretha/design-patterns/src/com/smdev/gof/README.md

 I.e. you want to create an universal chat app, that can send messages via different service providers: sms, email, facebook etc., you can easy create different send strategies and later you can easy add or remove strategies.

+### Template Method
+* When multiple classes have similar behavior with slight differences
+* When multiple classes share almost same algorithm
+* When refactoring classes with duplicated code

+I.e. when classes have very similar behavior